Jane Wyatt: Television

 For many people, Wyatt is best remembered as Margaret Anderson on Father Knows Best, which aired from 1954 to 1960.
 She played opposite Robert Young as the devoted wife and mother of the Anderson family in the small town of Springfield.
 This role won consecutive Emmy Awards for her in 1958, 1959 and 1960 for best actress in a comedy series.
 After Father Knows Best, Wyatt guest-starred in several other series.

-On June 13, 1962, she was cast in the lead in "The Heather Mahoney Story" on NBC's Wagon Train.
+On June 13, 1962, she was cast as the lead in "The Heather Mahoney Story" on NBC's Wagon Train.
 In 1963, she portrayed Kitty McMullen in "Don't Forget to Say Goodbye" on the ABC drama Going My Way, with Gene Kelly and Leo G. Carroll, a series about the Catholic priesthood in New York City.
 In 1964 Wyatt appeared as Mrs. Sarah Brynmar on The Virginian in the episode "The Secret of Brynmar Hall".
 In 1965, Wyatt was cast as Anne White in "The Monkey's Paw – A Retelling" on CBS's The Alfred Hitchcock Hour.

-Wyatt portrayed Amanda Grayson, Spock's mother and Ambassador Sarek's (Mark Lenard) wife, in the 1967 episode "Journey to Babel" of the original NBC series Star Trek, and the 1986 film Star Trek IV: The Voyage Home.
+Wyatt portrayed Amanda Grayson, Spock's mother and Ambassador Sarek's (Mark Lenard) wife, in the 1967 episode "Journey to Babel" of the original NBC series Star Trek (credited as Miss Jane Wyatt), and the 1986 film Star Trek IV: The Voyage Home.
 Wyatt was once quoted as saying her fan mail for these two appearances in this role exceeded that of Lost Horizon.

 In 1969, she made a guest appearance on Here Come the Brides, but did not have any scenes with Mark Lenard, who was starring on the show as sawmill owner Aaron Stemple.
 Also in 1969, Wyatt appeared as a concerned mother in the first episode of the ABC comedy anthology series Love, American Style in a segment titled "Love and the Pill."

 In 1970, Wyatt guest-starred in the episode "Wedding Day?????" (the five question marks being part of the title) in the second season of the TV sitcom The Ghost & Mrs. Muir, which played on ABC (the first season having played on NBC).
 She portrayed Emily Williams, the mother of Mrs. Muir.

 In 1976, she guest-starred in an episode of Gibbsville, and she appeared as Anna, mother of the Virgin Mary, in the 1978 television film The Nativity.
 Late in her career, she appeared in a recurring role in the 1980s medical drama St. Elsewhere, as Katherine Auschlander, wife of hospital administrator Dr. Daniel Auschlander (Norman Lloyd).

+She was given a star on the Hollywood Walk of Fame in 1960.

 Personal life

 Wyatt was married to investment broker Edgar Bethune Ward from November 9, 1935, until his death on November 8, 2000.
 The couple met in the late 1920s when both were weekend houseguests of Franklin D. Roosevelt at Hyde Park, New York.
+They had three children.

 Ward later converted to the Catholic faith of his wife.
 Wyatt suffered a mild stroke in the 1990s but recovered well.
 She remained in relatively good health for the rest of her long life.